 In 2006, Ecovative Design LLC, with the aim of replacing styrofoam waste with something much more environmentally friendly and sustainable, manufactured a new compostable packaging material.

-The aftermath of what they’ve created came to be known as mushroom packaging, used by countries such as the UK and different known large companies such as Ikea and Dell.
+The aftermath of what they’ve created came to be known as mushroom packaging.
+Mushroom packaging is used by countries such as the UK and different known large companies such as Ikea and Dell.

 How do the manufacturers produce mushroom packaging?

 UK-based Magical Mushroom Company (MMC), developed their mushroom packaging by combining two key components: mycelium – the root structure of a mushroom that has a natural polymer called Chitin – and agricultural waste.
 It was specifically created to replace fossil fuel-based packaging such as Expanded Polystyrene (EPS), Polyethylene (PE) Foam, Extruded Polystyrene (XPS) Foam, and also, Packaging inserts (die-cut).

 The result of these combined components?
 A durable packaging that can biodegrade in as short as 45 days, comparable in price to traditional packaging like the ones mentioned above, claims the company.
 Users of mushroom packaging can easily add it to food waste, break it down and scatter it in their respective gardens.
 They can even mix it with seeds to grow flowers!